mwrona/load_balancer/README.md

 ````
 go install scalarm_load_balancer
 ````
 This command will install load balancer in $GOPATH/bin.
-It's name will be reverseProxy Config
+It's name will be scalarm_load_balancer Config
 --------
 The config folder contains config.json, cert.pem and key.pem.
 The cert.pem and key.pem files are needed for https server, config.json contains program configuration.